Daoenti/Kingmaker/Deities/Asmodeus.md

 *"Through law, order.
 Through order, peace.
 Through peace, prosperity.
 Through prosperity, power.
 Through power, perfection."* - Asmodean maxim

 *"The contract is sacred because it makes chaos impossible.
-Your word binds you, and binding is salvation."* - Hellknight teaching
+Your word binds you, and binding is salvation."* - [[Organizations/Hellknights|Hellknight]] teaching

 *"They told me I should be grateful.
 That my suffering was Asmodeus's gift, teaching me to be better.
 But better at what?
 Enduring?
 I'm good at that now.
 Is that what gods want?
 People who endure?
 Because if so, their god failed—I didn't learn to endure.
 I learned to escape."* - [[Characters/Rust|Rust]], age 13